Acetylcysteine: Medical uses

-Paracetamol overdose
+Paracetamol overdose antidote

 Intravenous and oral formulations of acetylcysteine are available for the treatment of paracetamol (acetaminophen) overdose.
-When paracetamol is taken in large quantities, a minor metabolite called N-acetyl-p-benzoquinone imine (NAPQI) accumulates within the body.
+When paracetamol is taken in large quantities, a toxic minor metabolite called N-acetyl-p-benzoquinone imine (NAPQI) accumulates within the body.
 It is normally conjugated by glutathione, but when taken in excess, the body's glutathione reserves are not sufficient to deactivate the toxic NAPQI.
 This metabolite is then free to react with key hepatic enzymes, thereby damaging liver cells.
 This may lead to severe liver damage and even death by acute liver failure.

 In the treatment of paracetamol (acetaminophen) overdose, acetylcysteine acts to maintain or replenish depleted glutathione reserves in the liver and enhance non-toxic metabolism of acetaminophen.
 These actions serve to protect liver cells from NAPQI toxicity.
 It is most effective in preventing or lessening hepatic injury when administered within 8–10 hours after overdose.
 Research suggests that the rate of liver toxicity is approximately 3% when acetylcysteine is administered within 10 hours of overdose.

-Although IV and oral acetylcysteine are equally effective for this indication, oral administration is generally poorly tolerated due to the higher dosing required to overcome its low oral bioavailability, its foul taste and odour, and a higher incidence of adverse effects when taken by mouth, particularly nausea and vomiting.
+Although IV and oral acetylcysteine are equally effective for this indication, oral administration is generally poorly tolerated due to the higher dosing required to overcome its low oral bioavailability, its foul taste and odor, and a higher incidence of adverse effects when taken orally, particularly nausea and vomiting.
 Prior pharmacokinetic studies of acetylcysteine did not consider acetylation as a reason for the low bioavailability of acetylcysteine.
 Oral acetylcysteine is identical in bioavailability to cysteine precursors.
 However, 3% to 6% of people given intravenous acetylcysteine show a severe, anaphylaxis-like allergic reaction, which may include extreme breathing difficulty (due to bronchospasm), a decrease in blood pressure, rash, angioedema, and sometimes also nausea and vomiting.
 Repeated doses of intravenous acetylcysteine will cause these allergic reactions to progressively worsen in these people.

 Several studies have found this anaphylaxis-like reaction to occur more often in people given intravenous acetylcysteine despite serum levels of paracetamol not high enough to be considered toxic.

+Mucolytic agent

+Acetylcysteine exhibits mucolytic properties, meaning it reduces the viscosity and adhesiveness of mucus.
+This therapeutic effect is achieved through the cleavage of disulfide bonds within mucoproteins (strongly cross-linked mucins), thereby decreasing the mucus viscosity and facilitating its clearance from the respiratory tract.
+This mechanism is particularly beneficial in conditions characterized by excessive or thickened mucus, such as chronic obstructive pulmonary disease (COPD), cystic fibrosis, rhinitis or sinusitis.
+Acetylcysteine can be administered as a part of a complex molecule, thiamphenicol glycinate acetylcysteine, which also contains thiamphenicol, an antibiotic.

 Lungs

-Inhaled acetylcysteine has been used for mucolytic ("mucus-dissolving") therapy in addition to other therapies in respiratory conditions with excessive and/or thick mucus production.
+Inhaled acetylcysteine has been used for mucolytic therapy in addition to other therapies in respiratory conditions with excessive and/or thick mucus production.
 It is also used post-operatively, as a diagnostic aid, and in tracheotomy care.
 It may be considered ineffective in cystic fibrosis.
 A 2013 Cochrane review in cystic fibrosis found no evidence of benefit.

 Acetylcysteine is used in the treatment of obstructive lung disease as an adjuvant treatment.